BhavishyaGowda/rocket-launch-success-prediction/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## My Contribution
+This project was developed as a team project.
+My contributions include:
+- Understanding and analyzing the dataset
+- Running and testing machine learning models
+- Assisting in building the dashboard and evaluating results

 ## 👥 Authors